rb2nem/nem-dev-guide/website/content/80-debugging.md

 => <RestClient::Response 200 "{\"timeStamp...">
 ```
 Sure enough!
 We now successfully debugged and sent a request from Ruby.

+### With Postman

+[Postman](https://www.getpostman.com/) is a desktop application letting you setup and send out http requests, helping you
+debug or explore eg REST APIs.

+After starting Postman, you get a window with a text field to enter a URL and a send button:

+{{< figure src="/images/debugging_postman_start.png" title="Postman Start Window" >}}

+It defaults to sending a GET request.
+Let's try it out with the request to get the current chain height.
+As a reminder (see [blockchain requests](04-blockchain-requests)), this is a GET request sent to `/chain_height`.
+Entering the URL `62.75.171.41:7890/chain/height` and clicking `Send` results in this state:

+{{< figure src="/images/debugging_postman_get.png" title="Postman Get Request" >}}

+But Postman really shines when you want to test a POST request, such as we did in the previous section, to get the block
+at a certain height.
+We need to send out a [POST request to /block/at/public](https://bob.nem.ninja/docs/#getting-a-block-with-a-given-height),
+with the height requested [sent as json in the request's body](https://bob.nem.ninja/docs/#blockHeight).

+Creating a new tab, we can enter the needed info in Postman:

+{{< figure src="/images/debugging_postman_post1.png" title="Postman Post Request" >}}

+Clicking send results in an error message in the response, stating text/plain content type not being supported:

+{{< figure src="/images/debugging_postman_error1.png" title="Postman Post Request Error" >}}

+We can however specify a `application.json` content type to be set.
+This is specified in the HTTP header `Content-Type`,
+hence we open the Headers tab, and add the said header.
+There is autocomplete available for the key and the value, so
+just typing `content` in the key field will list all headers Postman knows that contain `content`.
+For the value, you can just type
+`json` and you'll get the `application/json` suggestion.
+Here's the status before pressing send:

+{{< figure src="/images/debugging_postman_content_type.png" title="Postman Post Request Content-Type" >}}

+With these adjustments, we press send and get the successful answer:

+{{< figure src="/images/debugging_postman_result.png" title="Postman Post Request Content-Type" >}}

+This is a valuable tool that can help you explore the API, tweaking parameters of a request until
+it works, and then incorporating what you leant in your application.

 ## Debugging Websockets
 Debugging websockets is not as accessible as debugging your HTTP requests.
 There's no perfect solution, and we will debug